Wooden bookshelf plans for your next home improvement project.

 Important to note that I am also pre drilling the holes for the screws, and making a countersink for the head of the screw.

+Before the backing board is fixed.
 The shelves are in place, and checked for square by measuring the diagonals.

 Here I am fixing the backing board with one inch penny nails.
 I am also using a chalk line to line up with the position of the shelves, as you can see by the two red dots in the photo.